Who and What

 Flamelily Retro Store

 New stuff for your old tech.
 If you love modern hardware for old systems you will know about the Raspberry Pi Pico.
-We are the UK reseller for a few Pico devices, the BlueSCSI, the PicoGUS and the PicoMEM.
+We are the UK reseller for a few Pico devices, the BlueSCSI, the PicoGUS, PicoMEM and PicoGX.
 We have wallet friendly kits and fully assembled units for purchase.
-Come and see all these in action at our table.
-We also now sell the Denise which is a Mini-ITX Amiga recreation motherboard and great for restoring a damaged Amiga A500+.
+Come and see all these at our table.
+We also sell the Denise and Alicia 1200 which are Mini-ITX Amiga recreations and are great projects for restoring a damaged Amiga.

 Peter Howkins